 Our Church Today

 One writer upon viewing the ruins of the old city stated, St. Joseph in ruins is more dear to my heart than any spot of more worldly grandeur so peaceful, so healthful, it seemed as if its very repose led me nearer to my God, so free from conventionalities and restraints, so gloriously stamped by “The Finger of God.”
 This region is one that has been gloriously stamped by God.
 The pristine beaches and clear waters of Gulf County draw people from all over the country to call this coastal paradise home.
 Today this church with such a rich history has an even brighter future.
-With a new outdoor service at 9:00 AM “under the sails” overlooking the bay and many activities for children and youth, this historic church is exploding with new life and still making history.
+With an active role in the community, in-depth Bible Study, rich engagement of the worship arts, and many activities for children and youth, this historic church is exploding with new life and still making history.
 Port St. Joe is a place and First United Methodist Church is a people “stamped by the Finger of God.”